shahidirfan100/Loopnet-Scraper/README.md

 }
 ```

-### Lease Listings By Location
+### Lease Listings in Chicago

-Build the search from a city slug:
+Collect lease listings without providing a full URL -- the scraper builds the search from the location slug and listing type:

 ```json
 {